mathiasunneland/homelab-k8s/README.md

 ssh-ed25519 ABCDEFGHIJKLMNOPQRSTUVWXYZ example@gmail.com
 ```

-4. The local-storage on Proxmox needs to support snippets
+4. The local storage on Proxmox needs to support snippets

 ```bash
 # Run this on the Proxmox host shell